arnoprincestonpan/HTMLCSSJavaScript/README.md

 ## MERN

 ### Term Build-up Assignment that uses the MERN Stack to make API data useful.
+Utilizes MongoDB, Express.js, React.js and Node.js.

+## Student TSC

+### A small project practicing the use of TypeScript.
+Utilizing MongoDB, Cors, Controllers and Docker.

 ###### Note: Please see code for futher details.